sayyes304/ieeeismarwebsite/2025/contribute/guidelines/submissions.md

 ## Paper Formatting and Page Length

 All paper submissions should be formatted as ISMAR Conference Proceedings papers, using the IEEE Computer Society VGTC format described [here](https://tc.computer.org/vgtc/publications/conference/).
+If you plan on using the **Word template**, as of today, the provided **.docx file may not comply with the ISMAR formatting guidelines**.
+Please use the provided .dotx file and ensure that the final submission matches the formatting guidelines or the paper may be **desk rejected**.

 Papers should be 4-9 pages of text, NOT including references.
 References should not exceed 2 pages in length.
+Authors of survey/review papers may request an additional page of references (maximum 3 total) from paper chairs.
 Note that the minimum length is 4 full pages of text.

 <br>